SBA-Info-Solutions-PVT/Watsonx-AI/README.md

 # Watsonx-AI

-This is from UAT Team.
+This is from Dev Team